Keeping the Cold Chain Unbroken with Four Simple Steps

 There are four simple steps to ensuring that a load of perishables is transported successfully:

-- The product must be loaded at the proper temperature.
+The product must be loaded at the proper temperature.
 This is because transport refrigeration units are designed to maintain product temperature and not further cool.
+This also means the product must have cold chain support at each stop between shipping vehicles.
+It cannot be left on a dock or a curb until it’s ready to go on the truck, it must go directly from the temperature-controlled environment to the cargo bay.

-- Prior to loading, it is important that the trailer or container be prepared properly.
-It should be precooled with the correct set-point and refrigeration mode selected.
+Prior to loading, it is important that the trailer or container be prepared properly.
+It should be pre-cooled with the correct set-point and refrigeration mode selected.
+You may even invest in a modified atmosphere system to achieve the ideal conditions for your product.
 An inspection should be conducted to ensure the trailer or container is clean and free of damage.
 Damage to the walls, door seals, and insulation breakdown in older trailers and containers can allow heat to penetrate.

-No matter what your product quality challenge is, Sensitech has solutions that help you optimize your supply chain to enhance the quality and appeal of your products.
+No matter what your product quality challenge is, Sensitech has solutions that help you optimize your cold chain to maintain food safety and enhance the quality and appeal of your products.
+Want to learn more about cold-chain logistics?
+Sign up for our newsletter.